sekikoudesu-source/photo_map/README.md

 ```

 3. **[CRUCIAL STEP]** Once finished, look inside the newly generated `dist` folder for your executable. **You MUST copy `config.json` and `map_photos.db` into the same folder as the executable** for it to run successfully.
 Double-click to enjoy!

+## 💡 Credits

+A special thanks to **faye**, who proposed the original idea for this project and contributed to its elegant visual design concepts.